User Community Service Desk Downloads

 1

-The number of data sources that will be read in parallel in a single export operation.
+Number of data sources that are read in parallel in a single export operation.

 nme.export.read.parallel.nameFilter